mraszyk/rc2sql/README.md

 VGTrans is our implementation of the translation by Van Gelder & Topor.
 VGTrans has the same interface as RC2SQL.

-This repository is the supplementary material for the submitted paper
+This repository is the supplementary material for the paper

 Practical Relational Calculus Query Evaluation

+accepted at ICDT'22.

 ---